ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 By default each time you run the command `crictl` you'll need to prefix it with `sudo`.
 Let's fix this by:
 - adding a new group `crictl`
 - add your user to that group
-- modify the group owner of `/var/run/containerd/containerd.sock`
+- modify the file `/etc/containerd/config.toml` to change the group owner of `/var/run/containerd/containerd.sock`

 Add a group to run the command `crictl` commands without using `sudo`:
 ```sh